Singin’ in the Rain Comes to the Palace

-The musical Singin’ in the Rain (did you know it wasn’t Singing in the Rain?), starring Adam Cooper, Scarlett Strallen, Sandra Dickinson and Daniel Crossley has opened at the Palace Theatre to standing ovations and rave reviews.
+The musical Singin’ in the Rain (did you know it wasn’t Singing in the Rain?), starring Adam Cooper, Scarlett Strallen, Sandra Dickinson and Daniel Crossley has now closed at the Palace Theatre to standing ovations and rave reviews.

 Singin’ in the Rain (are you sure it isn’t Singing in the Rain) is based on the classic 1952 MGM film with Gene Kelly, Donald O’Connor and Debbie Reynolds.